 3. Genetic Factors

 Spinal disc injury does have a genetic predisposition.
 The deficiencies discovered include a lesser tissue density and increased elastin component of the fibrocartilaginous fibres.
 These make up the annulus of the intervertebral disc.
-Other factors that may play a role could be environmental – such as excess abdominal fat, poor core stability, reduced lower limb strength, nature of occupation (e.g., heavy physical load versus light or no physical pressure).
+Other factors that may play a role could be environmental factors such as excess abdominal fat, poor core stability, reduced limb strength, and the nature of occupation (e.g., heavy physical load versus light or no physical pressure).

-Overall, genetic factors are mild to a moderate contributing factor in disc injuries, and if one does sustain a disc injury, it is rarely ‘genetic’.
+Overall, genetic factors are mild to moderate contributing factors in disc injuries, and if one does sustain a disc injury, it is rarely ‘genetic’.
 And you can’t change your genetics.
 All you can do is be more diligent in your back injury prevention.

 Bulging Disc Symptoms